nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `import path/data/group12.csv` will import the contacts found from the CSV (group12.csv from relative path given)
 * Alternatively, `im p/data/group12.csv` will do the exact same.
 It uses the shortcut command and parameter.
-* `import path//data/group12.csv` will import the contacts at the ABSOLUTE path given - absolute paths specify the exact location in the file system, starting from the root directory, so the file group12.csv at the /data directory will be imported regardless of where the program is run.
+* `import path//data/group12.csv` will import the contacts at the ABSOLUTE path given.
+(Absolute paths specify the exact location in the file system, starting from the root directory, so the file group12.csv at the /data directory will be imported regardless of where the program is run.)
 * `import path/../data/group12.csv` will import contacts from the CSV file (group12.csv) at the relative path.
 It moves up one level from the current directory and then navigates to data folder, and imports the csv file named "group12.csv".
   </box>